 If I wanted comfy, that meant I needed to invest in a girl’s best friend.
 Yup, the always amazing yoga pant!
 You may need to try on a few different brands and styles to find the perfect fit, but once you do, it’s heaven!
 The good news is that companies usually make their yoga pant styles in lots of colors.

 I found my perfect fit and bought them in 3 colors – heather grey, charcoal grey, and a basic black.
 They are soft, fit perfectly, have pockets, and look great with everything!
 They also came in the perfect length, which never happens to me.
-I’m 5’2, all my jeans and pants are hemmed.
-When I saw that the yoga pants came in 7/8 length I was totally sold on them!
+I’m 5’2, and all my jeans and pants are hemmed.
+When I saw that the yoga pants came in 7/8 length, I was totally sold on them!

 I bought three more sweatshirts (heather grey, charcoal grey, and black).
-As I was building a year round capsule wardrobe, I knew I would be layering a lot with my existing tank tops, and I get cold easily, so sweatshirts are a must (bonus if they have thumb holes!)
+As I was building a year-round capsule wardrobe, I knew I would be layering a lot with my existing tank tops, and I get cold easily, so sweatshirts are a must (bonus if they have thumb holes!)

 Now buying shoes was the most expensive part.
 I had nothing that worked.
 So I bought

-- pair black running shoes
+- Pair black running shoes

-- dusty rose running shoes (my splurge – Nike Air Pegasus, but from the outlets, so that’s good, right?)
+- Dusty rose running shoes (my splurge – Nike Air Pegasus, but from the outlets, so that’s good, right?)